© 2015 - 2018. ACCPA. All Rights Reserved.

 Association of Certified Compliance Professionals in Africa

-The Association of Certified Compliance Professionals in Africa (ACCPA) is a continental network of experienced and certified Anti-Money Laundering (AML) and Anti-Terrorist Financing (ATF) professionals working on the ground in Sub-Saharan Africa.
-ACCPA currently has over 2,200 members in 46 countries.
-The ACCPA network allows AML compliance professionals in Africa to come together to share knowledge, ideas, expertise, and best practices amongst themselves with the aim of gaining a better understanding of Africa's ever-changing AML regime.
+The Association of Certified Compliance Professionals in Africa (ACCPA) is a continental network of experienced and certified Anti-Money Laundering (AML) and Counter-Terrorist Financing (CTF) professionals working on the ground in Sub-Saharan Africa.
+ACCPA currently has over 3,000 members in 46 countries.
+The ACCPA network allows AML/CTF compliance professionals in Africa to come together to share knowledge, ideas, expertise, and best practices amongst themselves with the aim of gaining a better understanding of Africa's ever-changing AML regime.
 ACCPA is a privately-held association founded by Ernest Honya in January 2015.

 The goal of ACCPA is to raise the standard of AML compliance within the African continent by giving compliance professionals the tools, training, and knowledge they will need to achieve this goal.
 A primary objective of ACCPA is to train African compliance professionals in techniques that will allow them to interpret global AML regulations in the African context.
 The skill of interpreting global AML regulations in the African context is the most valuable skill an African compliance professional can have as there exist a dissonance between global AML regulations and their applicability in Africa.
 ACCPA aims to close this gap by helping interpret global AML regulations in a manner that reflects the ‘African reality.’